 - (b) Risk management is carried out by a central treasury department (Group treasury) under policies approved by the Board of Directors.
 Group treasury identifies, evaluates and hedges financial risks in close cooperation with the Group's operating units.
-The Board provides written principles for overall risk management, as well as written policies covering specific areas and matters, such as foreign exchange risk, interest rate risk, and credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity. - (c) Information about derivative financial instruments that are used to hedge certain exchange rate risk are provided in Note 6(2). - C. Significant financial risks and degrees of financial risks - (a) Market risk
+The Board provides written principles for overall risk management, as well as written policies covering specific areas and matters, such as foreign exchange risk, interest rate risk, and credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity. - C. Significant financial risks and degrees of financial risks

+(a) Market risk